TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-staticwebsite.md

 				},
 				{
 					"value": "CustomHeaders_Support",
-					"text": "How to add Custom headers and rules with Static Website?"
+					"text": "How to add custom headers and rules with Static Website?"
 				},
 				{
 					"value": "Redirection_Error",
-					"text": "Why is Root not redirecting to the page set for \"index document name\" ?"
+					"text": "Why is site root not redirecting to the page set for \"index document name\" ?"
 				},
 				{
 					"value": "Troubleshoot_Error",